Trip hop: 1997–2010: Continued success and new directions

-2010s
+2010–present

-Major notable releases include Massive Attack's Heligoland, their first studio album in seven years, and Dutch's A Bright Cold Day in 2010, which was met with positive reviews including a 7/10 score from inyourspeakers.com.
-The latter group consists of members including Jedi Mind Tricks producer Stoupe the Enemy of Mankind.
+Major notable trip hop releases from 2010s include Massive Attack's Heligoland, their first studio album in seven years; and Dutch's A Bright Cold Day in 2010, the latter group including Jedi Mind Tricks producer Stoupe the Enemy of Mankind.

 DJ Shadow's The Less You Know, the Better was released in 2011 after a highly publicised unveiling of songs, including appearances on Zane Lowe's BBC Radio 1 show and previews at a performance in Antwerp in August 2010.
 The album was met with "generally favorable reviews" on Metacritic, with some criticising Shadow's lack of originality.
 Sam Richards of NME felt that the album sounded "like the work of a man struggling to recall his motivations for making music in the first place."

-Beak's album titled ">>" was released in 2012 and received high scores from journalists, including an 8/10 from NME and Spin magazine.
+Beak's album titled Beak>> was released in 2012 and received high scores from journalists, including an 8/10 from NME and Spin magazine.

 Lana Del Rey released her second album, Born to Die in 2012, which contained a string of trip hop ballads.
 The album topped the charts in eleven countries, including Australia, France, Germany, and the United Kingdom; it has sold 3.4 million copies worldwide as of 2013 according to International Federation of the Phonographic Industry.